Appertise/java-dev/README.md

 # java-dev
-Java for development with JRebel
+Java for development with JRebel.